-- Metrics Collection (crunchy-collect).
-The crunchy-collect container provides real time metrics about the PostgreSQL database via an API.
-These metrics are scraped and stored by a Prometheus time-series database and are then graphed and visualized through the open source data visualizer Grafana. - Grafana (crunchy-grafana).
-Visual dashboards are created from the collected and stored data that crunchy-collect and crunchy-prometheus provide for the crunchy-grafana container, which hosts an open source web-based graphing dashboard called Grafana. - Prometheus (crunchy-prometheus).
+- Metrics Collection (crunchy-postgres-exporter).
+The crunchy-postgres-exporter container provides real time metrics about the PostgreSQL database via an API.
+These metrics are scraped and stored by a Prometheus time-series database and are then graphed and visualized through the open source data visualizer Grafana. - Grafana (grafana).
+Hosts an open source web-based graphing dashboard called Grafana.
+Provides visual dashboards for monitoring PostgreSQL clusters, specifically using Crunchy PostgreSQL Exporter data stored within Prometheus. - Prometheus (prometheus).
 Prometheus is a multi-dimensional time series data model with an elastic query language.
-It is used in collaboration with Crunchy Collect and Grafana to provide metrics.
+It is used in collaboration with the Crunchy PostgreSQL Exporter and Grafana to provide and store metrics. - Alertmanager (alertmanager).
+Handles alerts sent by Prometheus by deduplicating, grouping, and routing them to reciever integrations.